 Read on for our picks for the best wireless router available in 2021.

-The best wireless routers of 2021
+The best wireless routers you can buy today

 If you don't mind the looks of the Archer AX11000 from TP-Link, and you can stomach the price, then we reckon this is just about the best wireless router upgrade out there.
 If you're going to buy a new router then you might as well go all in on the idea, and the TP-Link Archer AX11000 is simply packed with features and performance to improve your network.